apaszke/interactive/README.md

 A simple togglable interactive mode for node.js.

 You can start and stop it from any place in your code.
-It allows you to interact with your global objects and evaluate new or existing functions.
+It allows you to interact with your global objects and evaluate new pieces.

 There are two functions available: